panjan/blog/_drafts/heater.md

 ![cutting cables](/assets/heating/wiring.png)

 Put the skirting board and the socket cover back on and voilà!
-You have a smart heating.
+You have a smart heater.

 ## Integration with Home Assistant (optional)